Media Arts and Science Plan of Study

 - NEWM-N 355 Intermediate Digital Sound Design

-- NEWM-N 356 Lighting and Field Production
+- NEWM-N 356 Lighting and Field Production or NEWM-N 357 Digital Effects

 - NEWM-N 455 Advanced Digital Sound Design